 Mirror Image 5e

-Mirror Image has been around since the first edition of Dungeons and Dragons, but that doesn’t mean it’s any more straightforward for people playing and DMing 5e.
+Mirror Image has been around since the first edition of Dungeons and Dragons, but that doesn’t mean it’s any more straightforward for people playing and DMing DnD 5e.
 Let’s dive into what makes Mirror Image a great tool in the caster’s toolkit, as well as some of its thornier rules.

-What Does Mirror Image Do in 5e?
+How Does Mirror Image Work in 5e?

 Mirror Image instantly creates three exact illusory duplicates of the caster.
 They occupy the same space, look the same, and make the same actions.
 Whenever a creature tries to attack the caster, the caster rolls a d20 — on a 6-11+ (depending on the number of duplicates up), the attack is redirected at a duplicate.